dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 - The database where the object is created will be the database configured at the [environment level in dbt Cloud](/docs/dbt-cloud-environments), or in the `profiles.yml` in dbt Core.

 - The schema depends on whether a [custom schema](/docs/build/custom-schemas) has been defined for the model:
-    - If no custom schema is defined, the object will be created in the schema configured in dbt Cloud (`dbt_username` for Dev and the default schema for deployment environments) or the schema in the `profiles.yml` in dbt Core.
+    - If no custom schema is defined, the object will be created in the schema configured in dbt Cloud (`dbt_username` for dev and the default schema for deployment environments) or the schema in the `profiles.yml` in dbt Core.

     - Note that for automated CI jobs, the schema name is derived from the job number and PR number: `dbt_cloud_pr_<job_id>_<pr_id>`
     - If a custom schema has been defined, it will concatenate the schema from above with the custom one.
     - For example, if the configured schema is `dbt_myschema` and the custom one is `marketing`, the objects will be created under `dbt_myschema_marketing`.

 - The object name depends on whether an [alias](/reference/resource-configs/alias) has been defined on the model:
     - If no alias is defined, the object will be created with the same name as the model, without the `.sql` or `.py` at the end.